 For me, being part of this automotive revolution is fascinating as it will radicalise the manufacture landscape, stressing the importance of brand, as new competition enters into the automotive space.
 But most importantly, it is a time to standout and be proud of the stunning design, incredible innovation and passion to make an environmental difference.

-At LEO, I work to help leading automotive companies, including Volvo, Volkswagen, Jaguar and Land Rover, to ensure they are agile enough to adopt to this level of disruption.
+At LEO Learning, I work to help leading automotive companies, including Volvo, Volkswagen, Jaguar and Land Rover, to ensure they are agile enough to adopt to this level of disruption.
 I believe that the key to making this happen is to ensure that retailers understand and can adapt not just to advances in technology, but to the shifting expectations and behaviours of their customers, as the focus moves towards lifestyle choice over brand loyalty.